 Technology isn’t just changing the way we communicate – it’s changing the way we eat.
 Take social media for example.
-Sharing food snaps on Instagram, Facebook and Twitter has grown into a worldwide phenomenon.
+Sharing food snaps on Instagram, Facebook and Twitter have grown into a worldwide phenomenon.
 Certain influencers have even made an entire career out of utilising this craze for food on their feeds.

 According to the Choosi Modern Food Trends Report, 39% of respondents claimed social media influences their current eating behaviours, with Gen Ys most likely to be influenced (64.4%).

 Is the big social media influence such a bad thing?
 The truth is – it’s the perfect vehicle for the foodie movement.
 It allows you to show the world what you’re eating, where you’re eating, and who you’re eating with.

 On one hand, it’s making us more aware of what we’re putting into our bodies, which is helping us develop better eating habits.
 It’s shining a light on the ‘social’ aspect of eating, which is never a bad thing.
 Also, it keeps us informed about current food trends, and which restaurants we should check out next.

 Social media can show that food is more than just a means of survival.
 It highlights the way food functions in people’s lives, reflects their self-image, background, and health and fitness habits.
 However, being constantly bombarded with the eating routines of others can lead to a negative relationship with food and can even cause us to feel shameful or envious at times.

 For restaurant owners, food growers and the retail market, the rise of social media has influenced what they sell, how they sell it, and even what they should do next.
 Before Instagram, charging $20 for avocado on toast was daylight robbery.
 However now, with the help of social media, is a commonly accepted price to pay.